-- Deferred tax is provided on all timing differences that have originated but not reversed at the Balance sheet date, where transactions or events that result in an obligation to pay more tax in the future or a right to pay less tax in the future have occurred. - Timing differences are temporary differences between profits as computed for tax purposes and profits as stated in the financial statements, which arise because of certain items of income and expenditure in the financial statements which are dealt with in different years for tax purposes. - The deferred tax assets and liabilities are netted off if the counterparty is the same tax authority and there is an ability to settle net. - The increase in the deferred tax liability from IFRS to Solvency II reflects the increase in own funds on a Solvency II basis.
+- Deferred tax is provided on all timing differences that have originated but not reversed at the Balance sheet date, where transactions or events that result in an obligation to pay more tax in the future or a right to pay less tax in the future have occurred - Timing differences are temporary differences between profits as computed for tax purposes and profits as stated in the financial statements, which arise because of certain items of income and expenditure in the financial statements which are dealt with in different years for tax purposes - The deferred tax assets and liabilities are netted off if the counterparty is the same tax authority and there is an ability to settle net - The increase in the deferred tax liability from IFRS to Solvency II reflects the increase in own funds on a Solvency II basis

 The Company participates in a defined contribution scheme operated by its parent, BNP Paribas Ireland Unlimited Company whereby it offers all employees the choice of making contributions into a defined contribution pension scheme, which the Company will match up to a limit.
 Once the contributions have been paid the Company has no further payment obligations.
 The assets of the scheme are held separately from those of the Company in an independently administered fund.
 Differences between the amounts charged in the income statement and payments made to the scheme are treated as assets or liabilities.
-At 31st December 2018 and 31st December 2017 no asset or liability existed on this.
+At 31st December 2019 and 31st December 2018 no asset or liability existed on this.
 The Company does not participate in a defined benefit plan.

 The Company recognises an operating lease it has in place with BNP Paribas Securities Services S.C.A - Dublin Branch with regards to office space.
 Lease payments are recognised as an expense on a straight-line basis over the lease term.
 Lease incentives are amortised over the term of the lease.
 There were no changes made to the recognition and valuation bases used during the reporting period with regards to this lease agreement.
 The Company does not have any financial leasing agreements in place.
+The impact of IFRS 16 "Leases", which became effective on 1 January 2019, was assessed by the Company with its application deemed to have an immaterial impact on the financial results.